x0pherl/repbox-funnel/README.md

 ## Code

-The source file, `repbox-funnel.py` is used to generate the .stl files -- the 3d models.
-This code can be modified to create variants of these models.
+The source file, `build.py` is used to generate the .stl files -- the 3d models.
+The other python files represent the shapes that are generated.
+The various parameters and tolerances are all stored in the .ini files -- it's possible to generate new sized parts by modifying those and executing `python3 ./build.py`

 ## Recommended Print Settings
 layer height: .15mm or lower (lower layer heights reduce friction if the filament is rubbing against the funnel feed)